Comparison

 (right)

-1972 through 1974, Heuer produced a series of
+From May through December 1972, Heuer produced a series of

 offering comparable automatic Autavias (black